UPDATE 04.01.2022: We’ve published our process as an infographic. You can view or download it here.

 The final thorn in the neck is the difficulty of pricing the project upfront.
 You can’t commit to a fixed price, because agile goes against the concept of being tied down.
 Yet many clients will want to know the cost before they jump the ship.

 When you contact our company with a website project, we will suggest a meeting to go over our process.
-Assuming you are happy with the presented ideology, we will book in a workshop session.
-It means we spend a few hours or more brainstorming and nailing down the requirements including marketing strategy.
+Assuming you are happy with the presented ideology, we will book in a couple of workshop sessions.
+It means we spend a few hours brainstorming and nailing down the requirements.
 Post-it notes everywhere.
+Sketches.
 Jugs of coffee.
-Probably a lunch break if you have to…

-The reason behind it is to get everyone to sing off the same page and for us to have merit to provide a rough cost and the estimated time of delivery based on the agreed points.
-Even if you decide that you don’t want to proceed, you end up paying for a real value.
+The reason behind it is to get everyone to sing off the same page.
+We need the workshops to have merit to provide a rough cost and the estimated time of delivery based on the agreed points.

 As for the backstage, we use Kanban as our task management framework.
-Ultimately, we are not utilising the typical Scrum sprints, but we still retain a workflow which we want to follow.
+We also use Scrum sprints, together with their typical ceremonies.
 Kanban isn’t sequential and it fits well in a website project, which is ever ongoing and changing.
+It’s also amazing for our “business as usual” tasks, which we will describe soon.

-Thanks to that framework, people responsible for content writing, design and development can be part of the agile environment.
-If we look at the website as a series of singular components, we can predict what will be needed in subsequent pseudo-sprints and delegate tasks to people accordingly.
-The challenge lies in kicking things off when the canvas is still blank.
-Here are our typical two first sprints, which perform well as the basis for the project.
-Assigned team members work on their tasks simultaneously.
+Thanks to that framework, people responsible for content writing, design, and development can be part of the agile environment.
+If we look at the website as a series of singular components, we can predict what will be needed in subsequent sprints and delegate tasks to people accordingly.

 Even our version of the agile model struggled to deal with unexpected and urgent requests.
-We all get those regularly, so the last question needing an answer was how do we handle ad-hoc jobs?
+We all get those regularly.
+We take pride in building lasting relationships with our clients, some of which have been with us for over 5 years and have built multiple websites.
+So the last question needing an answer was: how do we handle ad-hoc jobs?

 The answer was, as always, in the prioritisation and organisation of the workload.
 Back in the day, we would drop everything when an urgent email arrived in our inbox.
 It caused mayhem in other projects’ schedules and kicked the people out of their routines.
-Obviously, the urgent ticket was resolved almost immediately, but at what cost.
+Obviously, the urgent ticket was resolved almost immediately, but at what cost?
+At the cost of padding and longer deadlines for clients, which we’ve discussed at the beginning.

 Since we were overhauling how we dealt with projects, we decided to fight this, too.
 We came up with a template for the daily routine, which is solid grounds for many.
-Of course, it is flexible and is being adjusted as we go but at least it’s a start.
+Of course, it is flexible and is being adjusted as we go.

 We begin at 9 AM with a few minutes long catch-up about the current workload.
 This is our equivalent of Daily Scrum meetings.
 During the meeting, we look retrospectively into the jobs and set the course of action for the rest of that day.